 Lead is especially toxic to young brains.
 Studies suggest that just a small amount of lead exposure during the toddler years may permanently shave off 5 to 7 points of a child's IQ.
 According to Charlton, early exposure to lead can also increase the chances of learning problems, attention deficit disorder, truancy, and trouble with the law.

 Lead exposure affects adult brains, too.
 Small amounts have been linked with memory problems, disturbed sleep, and swings in personality and mood.
-As reported in a 2007 issue of International Review of Psychiatry, exposure to lead in younger years may contribute to so-called "age-related" memory problems decades down the road.
+As reported in the International Review of Psychiatry, exposure to lead in younger years may contribute to so-called "age-related" memory problems decades down the road.
 Some experts believe that lead may also increase the risk of Alzheimer's disease.
-A 2008 study published in the Journal of Neuroscience found that monkeys developed a condition very similar to Alzheimer's disease if they were exposed to lead as infants.
+A study published in the Journal of Neuroscience found that monkeys developed a condition very similar to Alzheimer's disease if they were exposed to lead as infants.

 The dangers of lead reach beyond synapses and nerves.
 According to the Environmental Protection Agency, lead can stunt a child's growth, damage hearing, increase blood pressure, impair fertility in both men and women, and cause headaches and muscle aches.
 At extremely high levels, it can cause seizures and even death in both children and adults.